pyinstaller/pyinstaller/doc/spec-files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While a spec file is executing it has access to a limited set of global names.
-These names include the classes defined by |PyInstaller|:
+These names include the classes defined by PyInstaller:
 ``Analysis``, ``BUNDLE``, ``COLLECT``, ``EXE``, ``MERGE``,
 ``PYZ``, ``TOC``, ``Tree`` and ``Splash``,
 which are discussed in the preceding sections.